The Open University since 2006

 - 9 Notes to help you complete your portfolio

-Key skills assessment unit: Working with others
+Key skills assessment course: Working with others

 This key skill focuses on developing your skills in Working with others and applying these skills in your studies, work or other activities over a period of time.
 To tackle all of this key skill you will need to plan your work over at least 3–4 months to give yourself enough time to practise and improve your skills, to seek feedback from others, and to monitor and evaluate your performance.